 Student Accommodation in Glasgow

-Dobbie’s Point – This student accommodation proffers en-suite and studio rooms, there are 4 to 8 en-suites per room and dual occupancy is offered at studio rooms at no extra cost.
+Dobbie’s Point – This student accommodation Glasgow proffers en-suite and studio rooms, there are 4 to 8 en-suites per room and dual occupancy is offered at studio rooms at no extra cost.
 A Wi-Fi connection, a bed and 24/7 on-site staff as well as on-site laundry facilities.
 It has ANUK and National Code.
 It is a 2-minute walk to Glasgow Caledonian University and a 5-minute walk to the University of Strathclyde.
 Several train stations are located within a 15-minute walking distance and bus stops at 10-minute walking distance.
 Many restaurants, bars and pubs are located within a 15-minute walking distance.

 Merchant Studios – This student accommodation proffers studio rooms, dual occupancy is offered at studio rooms at no extra cost.
 A Wi-Fi connection, a bed and 24/7 on-site staff as well as on-site laundry facilities.
 It has ANUK and National Code.
 It is a 5-minute walk to the University of Strathclyde and a 15-minute walk to Glasgow Caledonian University.
-High Street train station is the nearest train at a distance of 4-minutes on foot.
+The high Street train station is the nearest train at a distance of 4-minutes on foot.
 There are several bus stops located in a 10-minute walking distance.
 Several restaurants, bars and pubs are located within 20-minutes away on foot.
 Glasgow Royal Infirmary is a 9-minute walk away.

 Buchanan View – This student accommodation proffers en-suite and apartments, there are up to 5 en-suites per room.
 A Wi-Fi connection, a bed and 24/7 on-site staff.
 It has ANUK and National Code.
 It is a 5-minute walk to Glasgow Caledonian University and a 12-minute walk to the University of Strathclyde.
 There are several train stations and bus stops within a 15-minute walking distance.
 A plethora of restaurants, bars and pubs are located within a 20-minute walking distance.
 There are three hospitals within walking distance.